Queuni/Match3-Core/README.md

 - Fix the encoding issue when reading config files with non-ASCII

 - Bump the Docker base image to get the latest security patches

+- Improve error message when the required env var is not set